phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/extension_skeleton.rst

 Keeping-on come the 5 lifetime hooks. :doc:`See their dedicated chapter <php_lifecycle>`.

 Your extension may publish a version number, as a ``char *``, using the ``version`` field.
-This field is only read as part of your extension informations, that is by phpinfo() or by the reflection API as ``ReflectionExtension::getVersion()``.
+This field is only read as part of your extension information, that is by phpinfo() or by the reflection API as ``ReflectionExtension::getVersion()``.

 We next see a lot of fields about globals.
 Globals management :doc:`has a dedicated chapter <globals_management>`.